The basic gear you need for packrafting adventures so you don’t end up as above, or simply just inconvenienced and wet

 1. A pack for your raft

-Remember: with any big backpack the key to support and comfort is a stiff connection or frame between the hip belt and shoulder strap mounts so the weight can be carried low around your hips, not hanging from your burning shoulders.
+Remember: with any big backpack the key to support and comfort is a stiff board or frame connecting the hip belt and shoulder strap mounts so the weight can be carried low on your hips, not hanging from your burning shoulders.

 Cheap alternative: any old rucksack and a tough bin bag.